-20. In addition to planning materiality we set lower, specific materiality levels for certain classes of transaction, account balances or disclosures where lesser amounts could influence the decisions of the users of the accounts.

-21. We recognise that transactions with contributions receivable are of importance to the users of the accounts and we set specific materiality levels as shown in Exhibit 4.
+- 20. In addition to planning materiality we set lower, specific materiality levels for certain classes of transaction, account balances or disclosures where lesser amounts could influence the decisions of the users of the accounts. - 21.
+We recognise that transactions with members and employers, including contributions receivable, benefits payable and transfers out of/into the fund account are of importance to the users of the accounts and we set specific planning materiality, performance materiality and reporting threshold levels as shown above.